Log in

 09 December 2022

-In recent years, the demand for effective and authentic training materials about sensitive issues, such as race, disability, discrimination and equality, has been catalysed by the events happening in our society.
-Companies are looking for new and innovative ways of fostering inclusive workplaces where their staff feel valued and respected.
+In recent years, equality diversity and inclusion elearning has been high on the agenda.
+The demand for effective and authentic training materials about sensitive issues is increasing.
+The need for more awareness on topics such as race, disability, discrimination and equality, has been catalysed by societal events.
+So companies are looking for new and innovative ways of fostering inclusive workplaces where their staff feel valued and respected.

-In our experience, elearning can be an incredibly powerful tool for creating meaningful Equality, Diversity and Inclusion (EDI) training.
-We’ve worked with a number of clients to create bespoke training packages that address the issues within their organisation and provide their staff with a deeper understanding of the problems we’re facing as a society.
+In our experience, elearning can be an incredibly powerful tool for creating meaningful equality, diversity and inclusion (EDI) training.
+We’ve worked with a number of clients to create bespoke training packages that address the issues within their organisation.
+And we provide their staff with a deeper understanding of the problems we’re facing as a society.

 So, what makes elearning a great choice for EDI training?
-In this blog, we’ll explore some of the ways that you can create elearning with impact.
+In this post, we’ll explore some of the ways that you can create equality, diversity and inclusion elearning with impact.

 Share experiences

-Real change has to come from within, which means your staff have to be convinced that there’s a need to change their attitude or behaviours.
-Elearning provides a platform for people within your organisation to share their experiences, giving a voice to those who may feel ignored or undervalued.
+Real change has to come from within.
+Which means your staff have to be convinced that there’s a need to change their attitude or behaviours.
+Elearning provides a platform for people within your organisation to share their experiences.
+And therefore, giving a voice to those who may feel ignored or undervalued.

-Sharing experiences digitally also gives you the option to guarantee the anonymity of those who want to share their experience but are hesitant to step up as a figurehead for change.
-Using camera techniques to mask their identity, using audio or hiring actors to deliver their message, are all great ways of sharing authentic, impactful messages to your workforce.
+Sharing experiences digitally also lets you guarantee the anonymity of those who want to share their experience, but are hesitant to step up as a figurehead for change.
+This includes using camera techniques to mask their identity, using audio or hiring actors to deliver their message.
+All great ways of sharing authentic, impactful messages to your workforce.

 Screenshot from a Centrica module.
 An activity where you select three different peple to hear each of their personal experiences.